CUCyber/class/2810-19-fall/6-windows-rolesandgp.md

 ### Explore

 1. Get into pairs
-2. Add IIS role
+2. Add Web Server role
-3. Create password policy for all users
+3. Create a password policy for all users
+4. Disable Guest accounts
-4. Enforce policy
+5. Enforce policy